MicrosoftDocs/win32/desktop-src/menurc/mrmresourceindexerhandle.md

 ---
 title: MrmResourceIndexerHandle structure
 description: Represents an opaque handle to a resource indexer object.
 The handle is managed by the operating system.
-For more info, and scenario-based walkthroughs of how to use these APIs, see Package resource indexing (PRI) APIs and custom build systems. ms.assetid: 'E3ED8AB8-39B8-419C-9570-1CC6B2CFE8D0'
+For more info, and scenario-based walkthroughs of how to use these APIs, see Package resource indexing (PRI) APIs and custom build systems. ms.assetid: E3ED8AB8-39B8-419C-9570-1CC6B2CFE8D0
+keywords:
-keywords: ["MrmResourceIndexerHandle structure Menus and Other Resources", "PMrmResourceIndexerHandle structure pointer Menus and Other Resources"]
+- MrmResourceIndexerHandle structure Menus and Other Resources
+- PMrmResourceIndexerHandle structure pointer Menus and Other Resources
 topic_type:
 - apiref
 api_name: